Apologies for the late posting–thank you, readers, for your patience. 💜

 Much to her surprise, the other angel chuckled at her slip.
 “Can you blame her?
 We found you passed out in the chicken corner, covered in feathers and dirt.
 You don’t just wander onto someone’s property and sleep with their food.
 It’s concerning.”

 “Well, like I told her, I don’t know how I got here,” retorted Scarlett.
 She watched Noah exit the makeshift coop and followed him over to the rabbit corner.
-The pen was surrounded in chicken wire and was sectioned off to accommodate the numerous does and few bucks.
+The pen was surrounded by chicken wire and was sectioned off to accommodate the numerous does and few bucks.
 A wooden board almost two inches thick stood out against the furthest wall within the confined area.
 “Hell, the last couple of years have been a huge blur.
 The last vivid memory I have is my human tribe being attacked by a group of demons.”

 Noah mulled over her words as he swiftly entered the indoor hutch, shut the wire barricade behind him, and crossed the straw-covered floor.
 Rabbits crowded around him, eager to let loose.
 Once on the other side, he slid the makeshift rabbit door up and out of the way, revealing a man-made hole in the barn.
 The cute critters scrambled for the exit, hopping out one or two at a time for the chance to stretch their legs.